MoriTanosuke/blog/_posts/2015-04-25-how-to-create-a-simple-minecraft-mod.markdown

 So, how do you add a new block to [Minecraft 1.8][0] with [Minecraft Forge][1]?

 First of all, you have to set up your development workspace for a new mod.
 [I've already written about that][2].
 After that, you can start modifying files in your workspace.
-If you want to have a look at the whole project, you can [head over to the Github project for my mod][3]. :-)
+If you want to have a look at the whole project, you can [head over to the Github project for my mod][3]. :smile:

 <h2>KopistaMod.java</h2>